SwiftedMind/GPTSwift/README.md

 }
 ```

-For more information about the API, you can look at OpenAI's documentation:
+For more information about the ChatGPT API, you can look at OpenAI's documentation:
 - [ChatGPT API Introduction](https://platform.openai.com/docs/guides/chat/chat-completions-beta)
 - [ChatGPT API documentation](https://platform.openai.com/docs/api-reference/chat/create)